jcolago/weekend-movie-sagas/To-Do.md

     -[x] Back to List button that takes the user back to the movie list -[x] History.push on click for this button
 -----------STYLE----------
-    -[] Style this up with Material UI
+    -[x] Style this up with Material UI
-        -[] Cards for each movie, table for the details?
+        -[x] Cards for each movie, table for the details?
 ----------OTHER---------
-    -[] Commit often, should have 15+ commits for this project -[] Code comments baby!
+    -[] Commit often, should have 15+ commits for this project -[x] Code comments baby!
     -[] Update the README.md file with screen shots